top of page

 The rings incorporate an arrangement of playfully set stones in combination with different shapes and styles.
 Like the contrast and beauty found in a vibrant cityscape, like the beauty of an Architectural Mess.

-The Architectural Mess is a celebration to human creativity, adaptability and reflects the beauty in chaos and complexity.
+The Architectural Mess reflects the beauty in chaos and complexity.

 The balance between art and design and the conceptual and applied function of jewelry reflects in skill and creativity, resulting in pieces that are both functional and beautiful.